 Hullabaloo Hangout and Commons Game RoomHours of Operation:

 Fall & Spring Hours

 There are also basketball courts next to Walton Hall.
 To protect the study environment of residents who live next to the courts, the courts are only open from 9 a.m. – 9 p.m. daily.

-For pool, ping-pong, and foosball, visit the Hullabaloo Hangout Game Room in the Northside Commons in Hullabaloo Hall.
-Equipment is available for checkout to all residents through the Hullabaloo Hangout desk.
+For pool, ping-pong, and gaming consoles (Nintendo Switch, PS4, Xbox, and Wii U Pro), visit the Hullabaloo Hangout Game Room in the Northside Commons in Hullabaloo Hall or the Commons Game Room on Southside.
+Equipment is available for checkout to all residents through the Hullabaloo Hangout and the Commons Game Room desks.
 There is no charge for checkout.
-The Gardens Apartments also has a game room that consists of a pool table, foosball & ping pong table and is located at the Community Center.
+The Gardens Apartments Community Center also has a game room with pool, ping-pong, and foosball available.

 |Cable TV Service Only||IPTV Service Only||Choice of Cable TV Service or IPTV Service|

 |Cable television is a system of delivering television programming via radio frequency signals transmitted through coaxial cables.||Philo IPTV is live TV and DVR on any device (laptops, tablets, smartphones and TV sets) – anywhere on campus.
 IPTV (Internet Protocol TV) is television programming provided via the Internet instead of traditional coaxial cable.||Residents in the above buildings have the choice of which service to utilize during their time on campus.
 Please refer to the left two columns for more information about the television services.|

 Go to Philo IPTV

 |Connecting Your TV or Devices

 Please refer to the appropriate column to the left of the service you are attempting to connect to.